-The John of Gaunt School acknowledges the fact many children have unlimited and unrestricted access to the internet via mobile phone networks, The John of Gaunt School will follow its policy on the use of mobile and smart technology in school to safeguard children and will follow peer on peer abuse procedures when mobile phones are used by a child whilst in school to sexually harass their peers via their mobile and smart technology, share indecent images: consensually and non-consensually (often via large chat groups), and view and share pornography and other harmful content.
+Equa Multi Academy Trust, acknowledges the fact many children have unlimited and unrestricted access to the internet via mobile phone networks, the school will follow its policy on the use of mobile and smart technology in school to safeguard children and will follow child-on-child abuse procedures when mobile phones are used by a child whilst in school to sexually harass their peers via their mobile and smart technology, share indecent images: consensually and non-consensually (often via large chat groups), and view and share pornography and other harmful content.
+The individual schools within the Trust, adhere to the DFE Filtering and Monitoring standards, and the Cyber Security Standards set out in KCSiE (2023).
+Our online safety mechanisms are reviewed annually.

-Managing concerns and allegations against staff (including supply teachers, volunteers and contractors)
+Managing concerns and allegations against staff (including supply teachers, volunteers and contractors, and those from organisations or individuals using the school premises)

-The John of Gaunt School follows the procedure set out by the SVPP 'Allegations against adults' flowchart which is displayed in the staffroom, offices and adult cloakrooms for easy reference.
+Equa Multi Academy Trust follows the procedure set out by the SVPP 'Allegations against adults' flowchart which is displayed in the staffroom and where appropriate, other physical spaces for easy reference.

-Where anyone in The John of Gaunt School has a concern about the behaviour of an adult who works or volunteers at The John of Gaunt School, including supply staff and contractors, they must immediately consult the DSL or Head Teacher (Paul Skipp) who will refer to the local authority Designated Officer for Allegations (DOFA).
+Where anyone in the school has a concern about the behaviour of an adult (including online) who works or volunteers at the school, including supply staff and contractors, and those from organisations or individuals using the school premises, they must immediately consult the Headteacher who will refer to the local authority Designated Officer for Allegations (DOFA).

-Any concern or allegation against the Head Teacher (Paul Skipp) will be reported to the Chair of Governors without informing the Headteacher/Principal.
+Any concern or allegation against the Headteacher will be reported to the Chair of Governors without informing the Headteacher.

 All staff must remember that the welfare of a child is paramount and must not delay raising concerns for fear a report could jeopardise their colleague's career.
-The John of Gaunt School promotes an open and transparent culture in which all concerns about adults working in or on behalf of The John of Gaunt School (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+Equa Multi Academy Trust promotes an open and transparent culture in which all concerns about adults working in or on behalf of the school (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.